-Darren Welker, CPA , Principal and Director of Manufacturing & Distribution and International Division recently interviewed Larry Miao, BDO USA’s China Desk Senior Director, to gain a deeper understanding about the dynamics and challenges of doing business in China.
+Darren Welker, CPA , Managing Director, Manufacturing & Distribution and International Division recently interviewed Larry Miao, BDO USA’s China Desk Senior Director, to gain a deeper understanding about the dynamics and challenges of doing business in China.

 When Doing Business in China…